-Course name: Other Books - Other Worlds
+Course ID: KAaA/ Course name: Other Books - Other Worlds RSb/IKIS/15

-RSb/IKIS/15
+Course type, scope and the method: Course type: Practice Recommended course-load (hours): Per week: 2 Per study period: 28

+CONTINUOUS ASSESSMENT:

-- 1. Attendance: Attendance is compulsory in both online and in-person classes.
+1. Attendance: Attendance is compulsory in both online and in-person classes.
 Each student is allowed 2 absences at most.
 Important information regarding the final evaluation and the course in general will be discussed during the introductory session, therefore, failing to attend the Week 1 introductory session is ALSO COUNTED AS AN ABSENCE.
 Not logging into an online class is COUNTED AS AN ABSENCE.
 More than two missed seminars will result in failing the course, irrespective of exam or essay results.
-Students must be on time for class. - 2.
-Active participation (20 points): Students are required to do their best with respect to active participation in seminar sessions.
-Students are expected to bring their own ANNOTATED copies of the required materials, complete the assigned tasks and exercises (available on UPJS OneDrive/MS Teams and during the lessons) and participate in class discussions.
+Students must be on time for class.

+2. Active participation (20 points): Students are required to do their best with respect to active participation in seminar sessions.
+Students are expected to bring their own ANNOTATED copies of the required materials, complete the assigned tasks and exercises (available on UPJS OneDrive/ MS Teams and during the lessons) and participate in class discussions.
 Throughout the semester, students will be awarded points for actively participating in class discussions during the seminars.
-Each student can earn up to 3 active participation points per seminar session. - 3.
-Reading journal (30 points): Students are required to write two two-sided reading journal entries.
+Each student can earn up to 3 active participation points per seminar session.

+3. Reading journal (30 points): Students are required to write two two-sided reading journal entries.
 The required length of each reading journal is 250-300 words.
 Each journal should relate to one of the texts discussed during the seminars.
 Detailed instruction for writing the reading journals will be provided during the introductory session.
 The journals must conform to the guidelines of academic writing and must NOT be plagiarised.
 No part of the journals may be produced by AI text generators/text editors.
 Using material produced by AI text generators/editors will be considered plagiarism.
 Plagiarised papers will be awarded 0 points.
-Students will NOT be given the option of rewriting plagiarised papers. - 4.
-Credit Test (50 points): Students will sit a written credit test in WEEK 13 There are NO RETAKES.
+Students will NOT be given the option of rewriting plagiarised papers.

+4. Credit Test (50 points): Students will sit a written credit test in WEEK 13 There are NO RETAKES.
 If you are unable to attend the credit test for valid reasons (e.g., medical emergency), contact the teacher as soon as possible, or in advance if possible.